Security

 What you can tell your security team.

 For procurement officers and IT clearing an internal review.
-Where the data lives, how it’s protected, who can see what, and the gaps we’re honest about.
-Sourced from our internal SOC 2 and IRAP readiness documents; we’ll share the long form under NDA.
+Where the data lives, how it is protected, who can see what, and what is delivered per engagement.

 Sydney, end to end.
-The AI step is the one exception, and we redact before it leaves.
+The AI step is the one exception, and we state it plainly.

 Compute runs on Vercel pinned to syd1.
 The database runs on Neon in aws-ap-southeast-2.
 Object storage runs on Cloudflare R2 with the APAC location group.
 Every API call, every scheduled job, every database query happens in Australia.

 The exception is the AI extraction step.
-Our model provider doesn’t expose an Australian endpoint yet, so prompts hit a US region.
-Before that happens, every prompt is run through pattern-based redaction inside Australia.
-Anything classified above OFFICIAL is gated entirely; the AI step is skipped on classified content.
+Our model provider doesn't expose an Australian endpoint yet, so prompts hit a US region under API terms that forbid training on customer content.
+Pattern-based redaction of personal identifiers runs on all text before that call; documents attached natively as PDFs pass through under the no-training terms, and classification-based gating of the AI step is delivered as part of PROTECTED engagements.
 The day an Australian endpoint becomes available, we switch by setting an alternate base URL.

 AES-256 on every storage layer.